Services

 Clinical Letters & Professional Documentation

-$50-$250| per letter
+per letter or by hour

 We are an out-of-network practice.
 Clients with out-of-network benefits (usually PPO plans) are often able to receive a reimbursement by submitting a super-bill that we provide you with.
 Learn more.